-Legal Document Translation Services for Multinational Companies
+Legal Document Translation Services for HR Departments of Multinational Companies

 A French labor union sued a U.S. multinational corporation with an office in France for issuing HR documents only in English.
 The result – the company had to pay a $800,000 fine.